codenomdev/bantucms-docs/docs/1.x/coding-standards/technical-guidelines.md

 Cron job SHOULD be an [idempotent method](https://tools.ietf.org/html/rfc7231#section-4.2.2).

 ## Services
 New features with limited customization scenarios SHOULD be implemented as a thin extension that will communicate to a service that contains business logic.
-This allows developers to release features independently of Magento and makes feature upgrades easier.
+This allows developers to release features independently of Bantucms and makes feature upgrades easier.